 In some cases, it is possible to use the EU pet passport

 If you travel from Sweden or another EU country, you can use the animal's EU pet passport for the journey back to Sweden, provided that the vaccination against rabies has been made and entered in the passport before you left the EU.
 Therefore, make sure that the vaccination is valid throughout your stay outside the EU.

-If the vaccination expires during the trip, however, you need to obtain a veterinary certificate in which the new vaccination can be entered.
+If the vaccination expires during the trip, however, you need to obtain a health certificate in which the new vaccination can be entered.
 Only EU veterinarians can enter information into an EU passport.

-There are two veterinary certificates.
-The animal needs the veterinary certificate CANIS-FELIS-FERRETS in these cases:
+There are two health certificates.
+The animal needs the health certificate CANIS-FELIS-FERRETS in these cases:

 - The animal will change owner after it has been brought into Sweden, for example the animals is to be sold, rehomed or adopted.